mayankranaxyz/CrudinMERN/README.md

 ﻿# CrudinMERN

-Add .env file in server folder and mention POST and Mongodb URL
+Add .env file in server folder and mention PORT and Mongodb URL